B-Lamine/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 7-puts_half.c : displays the last half of a string, excluding the middle character if string's length is odd.
 8-print_array.c : lists the elements of an array.
 9-strcpy.c : copies a string (including null byte '\0') to a buffer and returns buffer's address.
+100-atoi.c : extracts the first occurrence of a number from a given string.